abutneva/starter-academic/content/publication/epr2/index.md

 Obviously, experimental research is not capable of answering every single question in PolSci.
 However, some hypotheses can be reasonably tested with setting up laboratory of field experiments.
 So, I think that it would be intriguing to ask prospective graduates, who do not have much research experience yet, about their vision of experiments.

 - My students Ann-Katrin and Anastasia suggested that **the more a person listens to country music, the more likely he or she is to fall into stereotypical views of men and women**.
-They proposed a **laboratory experiment**, using visual aids (videos and pictures, depicting interactions between genders) for pre- and post testing of experiment participants.
+They proposed a **laboratory experiment**, using visual aids, e.g., videos and pictures that frame interactions between genders, for pre- and post testing of experiment participants.
 </div>